davechouinard/virtual-pinball-machine/README.md

 * 1 coin door service buttons
 * 1 playfield glass (tempered)
 * 2 backbox hinges
-* 2 hinge nuts
+* 2 hinge nuts for cabinet
-* 2 hinge nut recievers
+* 2 hinge nut recievers for cabinet
+* 6 nuts and bolts to mount hinges to backbox
 * 1 lock assembly for backbox and cabinet rear
 * 4 felt protectors between cabinet and legs
 * box of #10, #8, #6, 3/4" screws